How to Tackle TITA Questions in CAT 2025: Tips & Strategies

 Strategy to Attempt TITA Questions

 Finally, remember that there is no specific strategy or trick to attempt TITA questions in CAT.
-To save time while solving the CAT question paper, the best advice for candidates would be to first solve the non-MCQs and then move on to those TITA questions that seem familiar and can be answered easily.
+To save time while solving the CAT question paper, the best advice for candidates would be first to solve the non-MCQs and then move on to those TITA questions that seem familiar and can be answered easily.
 This approach helps in efficiently managing time and tackling the TITA section with greater confidence and accuracy.

 Frequently Asked Questions (FAQs)